現在位置: 福岡市ホーム の中の創業・産業・ビジネス の中の創業(スタートアップ) の中の創業支援 の中のStartup Visa FAQ

 You are eligible to apply.

-However, this program is intended for those who plan to engage in business startup activities in Fukuoka City during the six-month stay and to launch a business that fulfills certain requirements.
+However, this program is intended for those who plan to engage in business startup activities in Fukuoka City during the Startup Visa period (initially one year, up to two years) and to launch a business that fulfills certain requirements.
 The confirmation of business startup activities will be granted to those whose plans demonstrate a high possibility of successfully starting a business.
-If the planned startup activities in Fukuoka City are deemed insufficient, the confirmation of business startup activities may not be granted.
+If your activities are deemed insufficient, the “Certificate of Business Startup Activities Confirmation” may not be granted.

 Question7: I am currently living outside Fukuoka City (in Japan); am I eligible to apply for this program?
 I am currently living in Fukuoka City and plan to move outside Fukuoka City in the near future; am I still eligible to apply?